Skip to content

 Examples of relevant research topics:

-• Evaluations of how cannabis control policy interacts with and potentially undermines tobacco control policy
+• Evaluations of how cannabis control policy interacts with and potentially undermines tobacco control policy;

-• Examination of effective communication approaches to inform policy in support of the CA Endgame Initiative
+• Examination of effective communication approaches to inform policy in support of the CA Endgame Initiative.

 Back to top

-Research questions in support of the California Endgame Initiative
+Examples of relevant research topics in support of the California Endgame Initiative

 • How does the elimination of flavored tobacco product sales in a community impact retailing in the community overall?